Your computer and USB cable may be limiting your audio performance, and you may not even know it!

 The USB standard allows for line level voltage to swing about 5%.
 This sloppiness can cause problems with sensitive electrical devices like your USB DAC.
 The technical outcome of poor line level power regulation is ripple voltage, which is basically electrical noise, and this could impact the way your DAC behaves.
 The USB Disruptor power supply has .1% line regulation.
 That is 50 times more precise than a typical computer!

-Adding to the problem are USB cables themselves.
+Adding to the problem is USB cable design.

-They could leak computer noise to your USB DAC via things like the metal mounting hardware of the USB cable.
+The mass of USB cables on the market today, audiophile or not, could leak computer noise to your USB DAC via things like the metal mounting hardware of the USB cable.
 This may allow more electrical interference to work its way into the USB DAC.
-Even the physical proximity of the USB cable power wire to the digital signal lines, within the cable itself, could impact performance, hence the availability of audiophile USB cables that separate the power wire.
+Even the physical proximity of the USB cable power wire to the digital signal lines, within the cable itself, could impact performance, hence the availability of very expensive audiophile USB cables that separate the power wire.
+Those cables solve only part of the problem.
+Watch our How it Works video below to see for yourself how USB cables may leak interference into your DAC.

 The unique USB Disruptor circuit works as a system to optimize USB DACs.
 The circuit accomplishes three goals:

-- The USB cable mounting hardware is made non-conductive to block noise from the DAC.
+- The USB cable mounting hardware is made non-conductive to block noise from invading your DAC.

 - The power line is separated from the data lines, like in expensive audiophile USB cables.